 AMI’s mobilityNOW™ MDM Solution Helped T-Mobile Land 1600 Devices with City of Phoenix

 The City of Phoenix Housing Department programs provide public housing, Section 8 housing vouchers, affordable rental apartments and single-family homes to more than 35,000 area residents.
 In March, at the outset of the Covid-19 pandemic, the city government appropriated funds to purchase devices and Internet service for 800 of its public housing households with school aged children.
 The goal was to provide a way for residents to stay connected and engage with remote education and other family benefits during the pandemic.

 Pretty quickly, the team managing this project for the city of Phoenix came up against some significant challenges.
 First of all, the city’s IT department wasn’t in on the project, so the team managing it had no way to stage, kit, deploy and manage the tablets.
 Also, this project occurred in the midst of Covid-19 shut downs, making communication among the team’s teleworking members especially challenging .

-The city of Phoenix team lead, Mindy Davis, worked directly with her T-Moblie rep to create quotes for the device and Internet service components of the project.
-The T-mobile rep also had a solution to help Mindy and her team meet the challenges of staging, kitting deploying and managing the devices once they were purchases: AMI’s mobilityNOW MDM.
+The City of Phoenix team lead, Mindy Davis, worked directly with her T-Moblie rep to create quotes for the device and Internet service components of the project.
+The T-mobile rep also had a solution to help Mindy and her team meet the challenges of staging, kitting, deploying and managing the devices once they were purchased: AMI’s mobilityNOW MDM.

 mobilityNOW MDM Solution